-The long-awaited meeting was somewhat guarded.
+We were all somewhat guarded at our long-awaited meeting.
 There were a few tears and obligatory hugs.
-But no big outward show of emotion.
+But there was no big outward show of emotion.
 However, I’m sure my mother was overjoyed, as I was, and greatly relieved to be here at last.
 After all, we had been on the move for nearly 8 weeks!

 Cairns to Fishery Falls